ARMmbed/mbed-os-5-docs/docs/advanced/tls_porting.md

 "macros": ["MBEDTLS_ENTROPY_NV_SEED", etc.],
 ```

-This makes sure the entropy pool knows it can use the NV seed entropy source.
+This ensures the entropy pool knows it can use the NV seed entropy source.

 You can read more about how to add a macro for your target [here](mbed_targets.md).